Third-Party Sponsors & Credit Bank

 What should you do if a third party pays your fees?

 - Register early and initiate the paperwork for your voucher or payment with your sponsoring company, agency or department as early as possible.
 If your voucher is class specific, please obtain a Statement of Account from CougarWeb, Manage My Account.
 To get a specific break down of lab fees associated with a specific class, for assistance stop at Student Central, Madison Hall

-- For Summer Semester 2018, paperwork from your sponsoring organization must be received by May 18, 2018 to ensure that the College can process your fee payment by the stated fee deadline.
+- For Spring Semester 2019, paperwork from your sponsoring organization must be received by January 5, 2019 to ensure that the College can process your fee payment by the stated fee deadline.
 If you are submitting your paperwork the day of the fee payment deadline, it must be received by 5:00 p.m.

 - Vouchers or payments should be dropped off during regular business hours at the Cashiers and Student Accounting Office or mailed to: Columbus State Community College, Accounts Receivable – Rhodes Hall Room 207, P.O.
 Box 1609, Columbus, OH 43216-1609